ReturnInfinity/BareMetal-Firecracker/README.md

 nasm, curl or wget, binutils, screen, firecracker (see FIRECRACKER.md)

-A `tap0` network device is expected for firecracker network connectivity. `mkbr0.sh` in the scripts directory will configure the bridge and tap.
+A `tap0` network device is expected for microVM network connectivity. `mkbr0.sh` in the scripts directory will configure the bridge and tap.

 ### Building

 `./build.sh`

 Running this will build the kernel and the monitor utility.
-The monitor will start up on its own.
+The monitor will run on startup.

 `./build.sh payload.app`